carbon-language/carbon-lang/llvm/docs/PDB/index.rst

 :doc:`GlobalStream`
    Information about the Global Symbol Stream.

-:doc:`HashStream`
+:doc:`HashTable`
-   Information about the Hash Table stream, and how it can be used to quickly look up records by name.
+   Information about the serialized hash table format used internally to represent things such as the Named Stream Map and the Hash Adjusters in the :doc:`TPI/IPI Stream <TpiStream>`.

 CodeView
 ========